 Lazarus Montage | 1987-89

 A real question for you: Which was better?
 Shopping at Lazarus or eating in the restaurant?
-These late 80s commercials are perfect examples of department stores in their prime.
+These late 80s commercials are a perfect example of department stores in their prime.

 Graham Ford | 1994